SevenLines/ImagesParser/README.md

 ImagesParser
 ===============
-ThePlace.ru parser: parse by id
+ThePlace.ru: parse by id

-TheMangaFox.me parser: parse by name in url
+TheMangaFox.me: parse by name in url

-MangaHere.com parser: parse by name in url
+MangaHere.com: parse by name in url